abumq/easyloggingpp/README.md

 }
 ```

-Configuration just needs to be set once.
+ > Configuration just needs to be set once.
 If you are happy with default configuration, you may use it as well.

  [![top]
 Goto Top](#table-of-contents)

 #### Using In line Configurations
-Inline configuration means you can set configurations in std::string but make sure you add all the new line characters etc.
+Inline configuration means you can set configurations in `std::string` but make sure you add all the new line characters etc. This is not recommended because it's always messy.
 ```c++
 el::Configurations c;
 c.setToDefault();